Living in Québec City

 A rich and vibrant culture

 Québec City is known for its vibrant arts and culture scene, offering a wealth of activities in both summer and winter.
-It is home to more than 50 theatres and performance venues, over 30 museums and visitor centres, and numerous art galleries.
-Québec City hosts some 20 festivals and cultural events throughout the year, including the Québec City Summer Festival (one of the biggest musical events in Canada), the ComediHa Fest, the Carrefour international de théâtre and the TD New France Festival.
+It has several theatres and performance venues, museums and visitor centres, and numerous art galleries.
+Québec City hosts festivals and cultural events throughout the year, including the Québec City Summer Festival (one of the biggest musical events in Canada), the ComediHa Fest, the Carrefour international de théâtre and the TD New France Festival.
 Plus it has scores of bars, cafés, and bistros where you can gather with friends or family.

 UNESCO City of Literature